mekramy/termeh/docs/guide/introduction.md

 ## Usage

-To use it in your project, simply import the termeh package in your _Sass_ file and use the termeh functions and components.
+To use it in your project, simply import the termeh in your _Sass_ file and use the termeh functions and components.

 ::: code-group